A surprising burst of US hiring in January: 517,000 jobs

 The job market hasn't been cooperating.

-Consider what happened in January: The government said Friday that employers added a sizzling 517,000 jobs last month and that the unemployment rate dipped to 3.4%, the lowest level since 1969.
+The government said Friday that employers added a sizzling 517,000 jobs last month and the unemployment rate dipped to 3.4%, the lowest level since 1969.

+The government on Friday also revised up its estimate of the gains in November and December by a combined 71,000.

-Friday’s report added instead to the picture of a resilient U.S. labor market, with low unemployment, relatively few layoffs and many job openings.
-Though good for workers, employers’ steady demand for labor has also helped accelerate wage growth and contributed to high inflation.
+Friday’s report added to the picture of a resilient U.S. labor market, with low unemployment, relatively few layoffs and many job openings.
+Though good for workers, employers’ steady demand for labor has helped accelerate wage growth, which companies pass on in the form of higher prices.

 People are also reading…